What to Do in Regensburg in One Day

 river cruise regensburg Germany, Destinations, Europe, Itineraries

-We sat around the sculpture as our guide showed us prints and photos and brought Regensburg’s Jewish history to life.
+We sat around the sculpture while our guide shared prints and photos, bringing Regensburg’s Jewish history to life.

 The Israeli artist Dani Karavan envisioned a gathering place for people of all beliefs, with plenty of spots to reflect, or relax and enjoy an ice cream or simply people watch.
 He entitled his sculpture Place for Thought.
 Now, where the Torah ark once stood, Hebrew characters now spell out the word “Misrach” (“place of lighting up”).